 Speaking of a guest list, send out real paper invites!
 Keep your Friendsgiving classy with nice (and fun!) paper invites.
 It’ll totally surprise your guests and give them even more reason to make it to your event.
 You can even include a Facebook event page on the invite where guests can go to RSVP and organize the menu. [pro tip: You can mail your real paper Friendsgiving invites straight from your computer with Postable.]

-Invite friends to prep with you.
+Invite friends to prep with you

 Get things ready days ahead so you’re not stressing out or forgetting something last minute.
-Make sure you have the following: plates, cups/glasses, utensils, napkins, cooler/bucket for drinks, space in the fridge, chairs/seating, garbage bags, toilet paper, hand soap, hand towels & a playlist.
+Make sure you have the following:

-Don’t forget, have fun!
+Don’t forget to have fun!

 Hosting a bunch of people can get stressful.
-Don’t let the little things get you all flustered, remember this is your chance to spend time with your closest friends and enjoy a massive feast together!
+Don’t let the little things get you all flustered.
+Remember this is your chance to spend time with your closest friends and enjoy a massive feast together!
 Enjoy!!!